pchemguy/SQLite-ICU-MinGW/index.md

 ### Alternative Approach

 The approach discussed in the previous section is based on a single shell script, which prepares the environment and runs SQLite Makefile.
-Alternatively, a custom [make][CustomSQLiteMake] script can include the SQLite Makefile and run custom recipes.
-In this case, an associated shell [script][Custom SQLite Make Shell] the minimum preparation.
+Alternatively, a custom [make][CustomSQLiteMake] script can `include` the SQLite Makefile and run custom recipes.
+In this case, the associated shell [script][Custom SQLite Make Shell] is responsible for minimum preparation.

 <!---
 ### References